-- the person who is liable to pay employers’ Class 1 NICs on the last or only relevant payment of earnings in the tax year
+- the person who’s liable to pay employers’ Class 1 NICs on the last or only relevant payment of earnings in the tax year

-- if there is no employers’ Class 1 liability, the person who would have been liable to pay employers’ Class 1 NICs if the benefit itself had been earnings on which Class 1 NICs are due
+- if there’s no employers’ Class 1 liability, the person who would have been liable to pay employers’ Class 1 NICs if the benefit itself had been earnings on which Class 1 NICs are due

-An exception to this general rule occurs where a benefit is provided to an employee by someone other than his or her employer - usually called a third party benefit or award.
-Read Part 6 for more information on benefits provided by third parties.
+There’s an exception to this general rule which occurs where a benefit is provided to an employee by someone other than his or her employer - usually called a third party benefit or award.
+Read Part 6 for information on benefits provided by third parties.